ALX99/zimple/README.md

 # zimple

-Zimple is a simple statusbar for any xsetroot supported WM.
+Zimple is a simple statusbar for xsetroot supported WM (such as [dwm](https://dwm.suckless.org)) and status bars that can read the status from stdout (such as [creek](https://github.com/nmeum/creek)).

 ![example](example.png)